 Koh Samui in November

 Depending on the author’s preference for glasses half empty or full, you may have read that “Koh Samui in November is the worst time of year to come” – OR – that if you pack an umbrella you’ll barely need it.
 Which is true?
-Experiences with Samui’s rainy season vary but we understand why words like “monsoon” have your attention.
+Experiences with Samui’s rainy season vary but I understand why words like “monsoon” have your attention.
 Koh Samui in November is a gamble, but there are a few certainties…

 What to expect?